Flight proven, light-weight and flexible point-to-point thermal straps

-To address the challenges with thermal control in space, Airbus Defence and Space Netherlands (Airbus DS NL) has developed the HiPeR Flexlinks product, which offers an unprecedented capability to conduct heat on-board spacecraft.
-Highly flexible and with a conductance-to-mass ratio (W/K per kg) three to five times higher than traditional solutions, the straps offer a versatile solution for thermal control requirements.
+To address the challenges with thermal control in space, Airbus Defence and Space Netherlands (Airbus DS NL) has developed the HiPeR Flexlinks thermal straps, which offers an unprecedented capability to conduct heat on-board spacecraft.
+Highly flexible and with a conductance-to-mass ratio (W/K per kg) three to five times higher than traditional solutions, the thermal straps offer a versatile solution for thermal control requirements.
 Flexlinks have product heritage for space flight (TRL9) and are part of multiple ongoing missions.

 Key benefits of HiPeR Flexlinks: